JehanneDussert/ft_containers/README.md

 ## ✅ Completed ⤵️
 - Vector container & tester
 - Stack container & tester
-- enable_if, equal/lexicographical compare, reverse_iterator
+- enable_if, equal/lexicographical compare, reverse_iterator, iterators_traits

 ## 📈 To be completed ⤵️
 - Containers : Map
-- iterators_traits, std::pair, std::make_pair
+- std::pair, std::make_pair
 - one binary with my containers and one with the same testing with STL containers

 ## 🔎 Vector ⤵️